 Everyone has a zoned elementary school based on their home address (you don't need proof of address when applying but will need to have several items upon registration later in the year).
-This is where your children are supposed to be guaranteed a seat, though you must still apply and depending on overcrowding there is a slight chance you might not get a seat right away, especially if you miss the initial application deadline of January 14, 2019.
+This is where your children are supposed to be guaranteed a seat, though you must still apply and depending on overcrowding there is a slight chance you might not get a seat right away, especially if you miss the initial application deadline of January 14, 2019 (extended to January 22!).
 In this case you will go on a wait list and may be offered a seat right before schools starts (since some children who already registered will move, get into a G&T program, or choose another school at the last minute) or later in the year.

 You can search for your zoned school by typing in your address here and see a list of schools by district in the Kindergarten & Gifted and Talented Admissions Guide (which shows you dual language programs and if unzoned students were admitted last year).
 For most of the schools in the Greater Bay Ridge Area, i.e. District 20, there is only a very small chance of getting into a school you are not zoned for).
 Below is a map of District 20 elementary schools from the Admissions Guide.

 Applying to Kindergarten: